 This is highlighted by the existence of both Amex partners and subsidiaries that allow SMEs to pay invoices using their Amex card to companies that do not accept Amex.
 These services are prominent and widely used by Amex SME clients.

-Businesses consistently offer discounts for the early payment of invoices, there is room for these same businesses to absorb the Amex MSF in the place of the discount.
-The Biller and the Payee both achieve their desired working capital outcomes in regard to the payment.
-When a surcharge is charged, after the discount is applied the payee benefits from the points, and depending on the discount, may still benefit from an early payment to the Biller, whilst also enjoying extra cashflow days.
-This is purely credit, which is available for certain terms at no cost and readily accessible due to its revolving nature.
+Businesses consistently offer discounts for the early payment of invoices, there is room for these same businesses to absorb the Amex MSF instead of offering early payment discounst.
+The Biller and the Payee both achieve their desired working capital outcomes in regard to payment.

 Profitability and ROE